Italogc/palera1n-3.0/README.md

-Dando fix no trabalho lamentável dos desenvolvedores no ios15.X, resolvendo problemas de bootloop e gaster ausente.
+Dando fix no trabalho lamentável dos desenvolvedores no ios15.X e 16.X, resolvendo problemas de bootloop e gaster ausente.
 # This is a work in progress. by [pwnd2e@Twitter](https://twitter.com/pwnd2e) for this modified version of [palera1n](https://github.com/palera1n/palera1n)
 Read this throughly, feel free to ask questions, know the risks.